acidanthera/NVMeFix/README.md

 Installation
 ------------

-NVMeFix requires at least Lilu 1.4.1.
+NVMeFix requires at least Lilu 1.4.1 and at least 10.14 system version.
+It may be compatible with older systems, but has not been tested.

 It may be installed to `/Library/Extensions`, or injected by the bootloader.